FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Algorithms

 \section{Algorithms}

 We provide the pseudocode for the two phases of FAuNO learning.
-We also provide the actual code developed in our git repository for \href{https://anonymous.4open.science/r/FAuNO-C976/README.md}{https://anonymous.4open.science/r/FAuNO-C976} (anonimized).
-The first component we mention is the Local algorithm, as seen in~\ref{algo:localtrain} ran by the participants in the Federation:
+We also provide the actual code developed in our git repository (\href{https://anonymous.4open.science/r/FAuNO-C976/README.md}{https://anonymous.4open.science/r/FAuNO-C976}; anonymized).
+The first component we mention is the Local algorithm, as seen in the algo.~\ref{algo:localtrain} ran by the participants in the Federation:

 In this algorithm, the \textit{checkIfNewerGlobalArrived()} function checks whether a newer version of the global critic model has been sent.
 If so, it returns the updated model; otherwise, it returns the current model, $w$, that the agent has trained.
 Similarly, the \textit{shareUpdatesWithGlobal(u, steps, version)} function asynchronously shares the latest updates, $u$, with the global node.
+We note that minimizing the negative of eq.~\eqref{eq:localObjective}, $-L_{t}^{F}$, is equivalent to maximizing the original objective.